-7.3 Description Logics Reasoners
+7.3.
+Description logics reasoners

-Current state-of-the-art DL reasoning systems [34] support arbitrary complex $\mathcal{ALCQI}$ knowledge bases and implement sound and complete reasoning algorithms.
-These algorithms are based on tableaux techniques and are in fact not optimal from the computational complexity point of view.
-Indeed, they are NEXP-TIME [22], while reasoning over $\mathcal{ALCQI}$ knowledge bases is EXPTIME-complete.
-However, state-of-the-art DL reasoning systems implement highly optimized versions of the standard tableaux based algorithms [39], and exhibit good average case performance [44, 5].
+Current state-of-the-art DL reasoning systems [18,19,42] support arbitrary complex $\mathcal{ALCQI}$ knowledge bases and implement sound and complete reasoning algorithms.
+These algorithms are based on tableaux techniques [43] and, although not optimal from the computational complexity point of view, are highly optimized and exhibit good average case performance [44].

-Two of the best-known systems are FACT, developed at the University of Manchester [38, 41, 40] and RACER, developed at the University of Hamburg [33, 32].
-Both these systems perform a preliminary classification (see [2]) of the concepts of the ALCQI knowledge base.
+Two of the best-known systems are FACT, $^{17}$ developed at the University of Manchester [18,29,41] and RACER, $^{18}$ developed at the Hamburg University of Science and Technology [19,45].
+Both these systems perform a preliminary classification (see [46]) of the concepts of the $\mathcal{ALCQI}$ knowledge base.
 Classification iteratively computes, by subsequent subsumption tests, a taxonomy of classes, making explicit all subsumption relationships among the concepts of the knowledge base.
 Once this classification step is performed, reasoning services can take advantage of it to speed up inferences.

-Encoding a UML class diagram in an $\mathcal{ALCQI}$ knowledge base allows the designer of the diagram for expoiting the reasoning services offered by the DL reasoners.
-In such a way, relevant properties of the diagram can be formally verified, as discussed in Section 4.
+Encoding a UML class diagram in an $\mathcal{ALCQI}$ knowledge base allows the designer of the diagram for exploiting the reasoning services offered by DL reasoners.
+In such a way, relevant properties of the diagram can be formally verified, as discussed in Section 3.
 Indeed, classification builds a hierarchy of the (concepts corresponding to the) UML classes belonging to the diagram.
 This hierarchy reflects the various constraints that the diagram enforces on the classes, as well as their properties and the relations among them.
 In the next section, we apply these ideas to an application domain of industrial interest.